 Many perennial herbs are also hardy and will appear early in the season and last well into the fall, or even in winter if you live somewhere that it doesn’t get very cold.

-Botanical Interests Seeds carries seeds for annual and perennial herbs for shade.
+Botanical Interests Seeds carries seeds for numerous annual and perennial herbs for shade.
 I’ve linked several in the list below.

 PERENNIAL HERBS THAT GROW IN SHADE

 There are a number of perennial herbs that grow in shade.
 As with all perennials, you’ll need to decide on a permanent location and take into account how trees may increase in the amount of shade they cast as they grow.

 Cardamom’s aromatic seeds are ground to yield the delicious spice that you’ve enjoyed in Indian cuisine.
 Considered a useful digestive aid, cardamom is being studied for its antimicrobial and anti-inflammatory effects.

 A large tropical plant, cardamom is perennial in zones 10 and 11 and can be grown in cooler climates if it’s brought in for the winter.

 Chives are extremely easy to grow, tolerating poor soil and requiring little water or care.
 Their onion-flavored leaves are some of the first home-grown edibles each spring, a must-have for the northern permaculture garden.
 I love them chopped and added to spring stirfries and wild rice salad.
 Their beautiful purple flowers are also edible.